TinyFactory/Tiny-Factory-Docs/_posts/2012-07-18-setup-nodejs-dev-environment-on-ec2.md

 8. Set zone to **us-east-1a** (or make a note if selecting another zone)
 9. Give the instance a name
 10. Download the ssh key
-11. Move key to local .ssh directory
+11. Move key to your local ~/.ssh/ directory
-12. Change permissions on key to 600 in Terminal with: `chmod 600 ~/.ssh/[filename].pem`
+12. Change permissions on key to 600:
+	{% highlight bash %}
+	chmod 600 ~/.ssh/(filename).pem
+	{% endhighlight %}
-13. Under the ports open the following:
+13. In EC2 setup a security group with the following open ports:
 	* Port 22 for ssh
-    * Port 80 for live
+    * Port 80 for http traffic
-    * Port 81 for live socket
-    * Port 8080 for dev
-    * Port 8081 for dev socket
-    * Port 8090 for stage
-    * Port 8091 for stage socket
+    * Port 8080 for socket traffic
-    * Port 31337 for Twilio (If using)
 14. Launch the instance

 ## Give it an IP